 The percentage of users who stop using your app is the churn rate of your app.
 To calculate the churn rate, use the following formula:

 1 – Retention Rate = Churn Rate.
-As an example, if .40 out of every 1 user that install your app leave, you have a 60% churn rate.
+As an example, if .40 out of every 1 user that installs your app leave, you have a 60% churn rate.

 High churn rates may be caused by an incorrect marketing strategy that is not effective enough.
 The wrong users and poor app performance can also hit the churn rate.